 Auto Centering

 This option generates a full set of scans with auto-centering used on the first meridian.
-It is the default scan type of the device and centers the image on the corneal apex.
-The device will scan the patient’s eye and then calculate the position of the corneal apex before obtaining the images.
-As a variation this mode can be set to auto center before every meridian.
-In this case the device will recalculate the position of the corneal apex prior to each meridian.
+It is the default and centers the image on the corneal apex.
+The device initially scans the patient’s eye and calculates the position of the corneal apex, then finishes image capture.
+You can also choose to auto center before every meridian.
+This simply recalculates the position of the corneal apex prior to each meridian.

 No Centering / Manual Centering